Should Gender Identity and Sexual Orientation Be Considered ‘Protected Classes’ Under Civil Rights Law? (H.R. 5)

 A CBO cost estimate is unavailable.

-House Majority Leader Steny Hoyer (D-MD) added:
+Last Congress, House Majority Leader Steny Hoyer (D-MD) added:

 “Congress must pass the Equality Act without delay.
 The Trump Administration, as we were reminded yesterday with its ban on transgender Americans serving in our military and with its guidance making it harder for transgender students to attend school, has embraced a policy of discrimination against the LGBT community.
 The President may have broken his promises to LGBT Americans, but House Democrats will never stop fighting for equality, justice, and respect for all.
 We must ensure that every American, no matter who they love or how they identify, has every opportunity to make it in America.”